 Day 2 in Berlin.
 We wake, Johnny Kelly arrives armed with pretzels and we journey to the Ramones Café for late breakfast.
 The Ramones Café is amazing; I highly suggest a visit.
 We travel onwards to Alexanderplatz for lunch.
 Directly opposite the station is an outdoor restaurant with the best Pasta Bolognese I’ve ever eaten.
 We’re sipping cocktails just as Aaron Cunningham (Chordblossom) arrives!

 Johnny, the boys and I decide to go up the Park Inn Hotel to their top floor lobby to overlook the city – a handy money hack, 4 euros instead of 12 euros to go up TV Tower.
-We trail ourselves to the top floor and sit in the steaming sunshine marvelling at the city below us.
+We trail ourselves to the top floor and sit in the steaming sunshine marvelling at the city below us, the hotel count with great rooms for guests to sleep and they can even get their own pillows from this trtl review online.
 Soon after, we realise it’s about time we headed back to the apartment to get our instruments and get ready… We still haven’t seen Brandenburg Gate!

 Arriving to the gig venue was a strange sensation.
 Because of the sunglasses-suitable weather and tourism of earlier in the day, I don’t think it hit us that we were actually going to be performing.
 Meeting the Bang On Festival team was amazing – they were so lovely, accommodating and helpful and our nerves were somewhat calmed by the friendliness in the venue.
 Maggie and Eilis are at the spear head of the festival and had been a dream to work with since the moment they got in touch, helping to recommend places to eat and stay around the area, and this trait continued at the festival.
 The venue was a beautiful and highly graffitied wonder and much larger than Google Images gave it credit for.
 It boasted two outside seating areas to enjoy the mild German weather and an artist dressing room bigger than some venues we have played!
 From what I could see, the festival was pretty popular – with the room filling more and more with every minute that passed.